renovatebot/renovate/lib/modules/manager/dockerfile/readme.md

-Extracts all parent images in a `Dockerfile` and/or `Containerfile`.
+Extracts image references in a `Dockerfile` and/or `Containerfile`.

 Renovate's managers does not understand versioning, that's up to Renovate's versioning modules.
 The default `docker` versioning for container image datasources treats suffixes as "compatibility", for example: `-alpine`.